 The ductile iron pipe shall have a single rubber gasket joint, shall have a cement mortar lining of the "Enameline" type, or approved equal, and shall have a minimum cover of sixty inches (60").
-Water mains of ductile iron pipe shall have a thickness Class 50 minimum, with cement mortar lining and reinforced concrete steel cylinder pipe, Class 150 minimum.
+Water mains fourteen inches (14]) and larger may be either of ductile iron pipe, shall have a thickness Class 50 minimum, with cement mortar lining, or and reinforced concrete steel cylinder pipe, Class 150 minimum.
 Ductile iron pipe or pvc with approved casing shall be required in all bores, in unstable solid conditions (expansive clays, unstable subsoil), in or near creeks or where lines must be installed at shallow depths (less than 36").

 The ductile iron pipe shall be centrifugally cast in metal molds in accordance with the latest edition of the applicable specifications of ANSI A21.5 (AWWA C151) and Federal Specification WW-P-421c.
 The joint details shall be in accordance with the applicable specifications of ANSI A21.11 (AWWA C111), latest edition.
-All ductile iron pipe shall be poly wrapped as recommended by the manufacturer.
+All ductile iron pipe shall be polywrapped poly wrapped as recommended by the manufacturer.